5sansiva/Bank-Simulation/devlog.md

 9:09
 I initially wrote on my code 'tellers_ready_barriers.wait()' and that caused an error when I ran it on the cs1 server as that was not how I wrote the teller wait thread.
 It should be teller_ready_barrier.wait() so I had to correct that.
 I ran my code initially on the cs1 server and my output seems to be good.
 I have to go through the output to ensure that it matches the example output that was present in elearning.
 I also need to make sure to write on my readme that the TA should run python3 and not python when testing my project.

+9:19
+I have a dinner break so I am gonna go eat.
+A small break